 Throughout the five-day installation on our 30′ trailer, Vinnie also had several other trailers to tend to, so Jim pitched in to help with some of the work on our trailer, reinstalling cabinets and preparing wires and cable.

 Time to test the system.

 Time for an interview in The Excella Cafe and a champagne celebration!!

-UPDATE: We have added a few more panels and batteries since this initial install.
+UPDATE: We have added a few more panels and AGM batteries and then switched to Lithium batteries since this initial install.
 To read about our current setup, click here.

 Vinnie also repairs damage due to weather, road accidents, water leaks or age.

 As well as upgrades on furniture, flooring, cabinets, upholstery, lighting, roof, fans, solar, water heater, air conditioning, refrigerator and plumbing.

 Okay, by now you know that Vinnie is a gem.